Three Days Grace: Musical styles and influences

 Three Days Grace's music has been described as post-grunge, hard rock, alternative rock, alternative metal, and nu metal.
 The band's image has been mistaken as a Christian rock band due to the word "grace" being in their name; however, Gontier noted that they were "far from being a Christian rock band."
-The group stated that their early influences were from the bands The Tragically Hip and Our Lady Peace as well as from the Seattle rock scene, especially the group Sunny Day Real Estate.
+The group stated that their early influences were from Canadian bands the Tragically Hip, Our Lady Peace and Finger Eleven, as well as from the Seattle rock scene, especially the groups Sunny Day Real Estate, Soundgarden, Alice in Chains, Nirvana and Pearl Jam.
+Other influences they have cited include Stone Temple Pilots, Deftones, Jim Morrison, and Chester Bennington.

 The group's album Three Days Grace is described as alternative metal and nu metal, with heavy influences from Kyuss and Sunny Day Real Estate.
 Music critics have drawn comparisons between the album and the likes of Linkin Park, Chevelle, Depswa, and Shinedown, citing its alternative metal and hard rock sound.
 AllMusic wrote that the production "occasionally delves into Linkin Park-like atmospheres."
-On their second album One-X, the band continued with an alternative metal sound, with songs more personal to Gontier.
+On their second album, One-X, the band continued with an alternative metal sound, with songs more personal to Gontier.
 Working with Howard Benson, Gontier said the band evolved as songwriters.
 Music critics praised the album's lyrics for its "simple and direct approach" that adds a certain charm, despite its predictability.
-However, on their third album Life Starts Now, the group departs from the angry tone of the band's previous releases into a lyrical style with more optimism while maintaining their hard rock sound.
+However, on their third album, Life Starts Now, the group departs from the angry tone of the band's previous releases into a lyrical style with more optimism while maintaining their hard rock sound.
 Stock said that the group took some of their influences from the '70s to create a "raw record."
 AllMusic reviewer James Christopher Monger noted some similarities between the album's sound and that of Breaking Benjamin, Collective Soul, and Godsmack.
-Their fourth album Transit of Venus, finds the group refining their sound, incorporating a few electronic influences.
+Their fourth album, Transit of Venus, finds the group refining their sound, incorporating a few electronic influences.
 These influences are evident on tracks such as "Chalk Outline" and "The High Road", adding a layer of thickness to the guitar-heavy work.
 On their fifth album, Human, the group shifted away from using electronic elements in favor of their post-grunge and alternative metal roots.
 However, their sixth album, Outsider, included electronic aspects influenced by Bring Me the Horizon's 2015 album, That's the Spirit.
 On their seventh album, Explosions, they continued with their gritty and hard rock sound.
 Ricky Aarons of Wall of Sound compared the sound to their early records such as One-X for its raw angst while also stating the group heads for a mature and exploratory sound on the album.
-The group's eighth album Alienation is described as post-grunge, alternative metal, and hard rock, with its lyrics focusing on themes of struggle and resilience.
+The group's eighth album, Alienation, is described as post-grunge, alternative metal, and hard rock, with its lyrics focusing on themes of struggle and resilience.